hashicorp/terraform-provider-aws/website/docs/r/ecs_cluster.html.markdown

 ## Attributes Reference

-The following attributes are exported:
+The following additional attributes are exported:

-* `name` - The name of the cluster
 * `id` - The Amazon Resource Name (ARN) that identifies the cluster
+* `arn` - The Amazon Resource Name (ARN) that identifies the cluster